aevin111/aevin111/README.md

 I'm a team player, as I believe that a strong bond, communication, and understanding is the best way to conquer any problem a team faces.
 I'm also comfortable working alone, completing any tasks given to me.
 I'm capable of learning any language, database, or framework quickly, especially if I find it fun to use.

+Backend development is my strong side.
+I can also do frontend development for as long as I have a template to work with.

+My weakness is, admittedly, UI and UX design.
+I'm doing my best to conquer that weakness by practicing.

 I am proficient in the following language (in no order):
 - Java
 - PHP